mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

   <figcaption>For more variation feel free to vary the color of the rocks by adding red or blue to the mix.</figcaption>
 </figure>

-Using the pencil, draw in shadow lines along the bottom of each rock paying attention to where light is positioned.
+Using the pencil tool, draw in shadow lines along the bottom of each rock paying attention to where light is positioned.
 If the light is on the left, apply a shadow line to the bottom and right edges.
 If the light is coming from the right, add your shadows to the left.
-A reference photo will help you determine their placement accurately.
+A reference photo will help you accurately determine their placement.

 ![Screenshot of rock shadows in pencil]({{ site.url }}/images/paper-53-pebbles-shadows.jpg)